james-t-larson/neutral-times-api/taskell.md

 - Github actions should build on merge to main
     > Tests are run locally and in develop before merge to main
 - Add Lazydocker to nvim
-- Prod should not be using seed data
 - Update swagger so that it points at the correct domain depending on the env
     * [ ] Need to get around basic auth in dev somehow
     * [ ]